What Is a Pulmonary Angiography?

-An angiography, sometimes called an arteriography, is a way for doctors to see your arteries.
-Normally, arteries don’t show up on X-rays.
-In this procedure, you will receive an injection of a contrast dye.
-When this material is injected into your arteries, they can be seen on X-ray images.
+An angiography, sometimes called an arteriography, is a test doctors use to see your arteries.
+To perform this procedure, you will receive an injection of a contrast dye, which will then allow your arteries to show up in an X-ray.

-Your doctor will give you specific instructions about how to prepare for your procedure.
-Generally, you will need to fast before the test.
-Usually, this is for six to eight hours beforehand.
-This can help you avoid vomiting or feeling nauseated during the procedure.
+Your doctor will give you specific instructions on how to prepare for the procedure.
+You will likely need to fast for six to eight hours before the test to avoid vomiting or feeling nauseous during the procedure.

-Provide your doctor with any medical information that he or she does not have already.
-For example, you should tell your doctor if you are pregnant, as X-rays could be harmful to the fetus.
+Provide your doctor with any important medical information, such as telling them you are pregnant, as X-rays can be harmful to the fetus.
 You should also let your doctor know about any medications you are taking or any known allergies.

-You will receive an intravenous sedative.
-This helps you relax during the procedure.
+You will receive an intravenous sedative to help you relax during the procedure.

-He or she will take X-ray images of your chest.
-These images show the paths and progress of the dye.
-This helps your doctor figure out whether you have blockage or other problems in your arteries.
+Your doctor will then take X-ray images of your chest.
+These images show the paths and progress of the dye and helps them to figure out if you have a blockage or another problem in your arteries.

 In many cases, your doctor may choose to use CT angiography instead of pulmonary angiography.
-According to Johns Hopkins Medicine, pulmonary angiographies are rarely performed anymore in favor of CT angiographies.
-(Hopkins)
+According to Johns Hopkins Medicine, CT angiographies are performed more today than the rare pulmonary angiographies.

-If it turns out that you have a clot, your doctor may choose to treat it as part of this procedure.
+If you have a clot, your doctor may also choose to treat it as part of the angiography procedure.

 Other risks are related to the catheter.
-Your nerves or blood vessels may be injured as the catheter is inserted.
-Rarely, the catheter can cause a disturbance in the rhythm of your heart.
-In rare cases, the catheter may perforate your heart.
+Your nerves or blood vessels may be injured as the catheter is inserted, but rarely can the catheter cause a disturbance in the rhythm of your heart.

-Your doctor is aware of these risks and will be ready to treat them if they occur.
+Your doctor will be aware of these risks and will be ready to treat them if they occur.